 - mesenteric ischemia, where injury to the small intestine leads to a loss of blood flow

-It is best to visit a doctor if symptoms persist for more than 2 weeks.
-They can look for the cause of the problem and recommend suitable treatment.
+It is best to contact a healthcare professional if symptoms persist for more than 2 weeks.
+A doctor can look for the cause of the problem and recommend suitable treatment.

-There are five types of Crohn’s disease, which differ according to the part of the digestive tract that they affect.
-They also have slightly different symptoms, which helps doctors diagnose them correctly.
+There are five types of Crohn’s disease, and they differ according to the part of the digestive tract they affect.
+They also manifest slightly differently, which helps doctors diagnose the type of the condition correctly.

-Below is a quick overview of each of the five types of Crohn’s disease and their symptoms.
-To learn more about these types, click here.
+Below is an overview of each of the five types of Crohn’s disease and their symptoms.

-This is the most common type.
-It affects both the large intestine and the end of the small intestine.
+Ileocolitis is the most common type of the condition.
+It affects the large intestine and the end of the small intestine.

 Common symptoms are: